 - Substance abuse

-People with BPD sometimes feel that only physical pain can drown out unbearable mental pain or fill the emptiness inside.
-Self-harm in them is common.
+Self-harm in people with BPD is common.
 Through self-mutilative acts, a person tries to feel that they are alive and exist.

 Also, one of the most important diagnostic signs of BPD is recurrent suicidal tendencies.
 According to statistics, about 10% of people with BPD die as a result of suicide.